-In this chapter, we provide a framework for performing the security analysis of IoT management platforms.
+In this section, we provide a framework for performing the security analysis of IoT management platforms.
 At first, we identify key platform functionalities by manually analyzing a few platforms and perusing their API documentations.
-Then we select an initial list of potential security vulnerabilities that is motivated by prior research in the field of IoT security [2, 3, 9, 31, 32, 33, 35, 36, 60, 61, 63, 69, 71], and online services security [4, 7, 8, 10, 11, 20, 28, 40, 43, 46, 73].
+Then we select an initial list of potential security vulnerabilities that is motivated by prior research in the field of IoT security [8], [12], [13], [17]-[25], and online services security [26]-[28].
 We then iteratively refine the list of associated vulnerabilities based on their impact on the key functionalities, and focus on the vulnerabilities applicable to multiple platforms.
 Figure 1 provides an overview of the proposed framework.
-In the figure, yellow box indicates that vulnerability detection requires active interaction with the IoT management platform's web server; the blue box ones can be detected by passively monitoring the web traffic between the browser and the platform.
-The attacks can result from one or multiple vulnerabilities.
-In this chapter, we discuss the process of detection of each vulnerability along with the potential impact on the affected platforms, users, and connected devices.
+In this section, we discuss the process of detection of each vulnerability along with the potential impact on the affected platforms, users, and connected devices.
 For each platform, we create two user accounts, and use one as an attacker and the other as a victim user.
+We also check for some other security and privacy issues (detailed in Appendix B) that can amplify/augment the primary attacks discussed in this section.